ddkasa/gh-random-star/README.md

 4. `poetry install`
 5. `poetry run gh-star`

+- Lint with `ruff check toggl_api`
+- Check typing with `mypy toggl_api`

 ### Testing

-- Use `pytest` for all tests.
+- Use `pytest` for all tests
-- Use `pytest -m unit` for unit tests.
+- Use `pytest -m unit` for unit tests
-- Use `pytest -m integration` for integration tests.
+- Use `pytest -m integration` for integration tests
+- Test all supported python versions through `tox`

 ## License